stratisproject/Documentation/source/Operation Guides/SmartContracts/Tutorial1-LocalSidechain/creating-a-local-chain.rst

 This guide will focus on utilizing the Cirrus Core GUI as this simplifies the contract deployment and overall management process.

+If you would prefer to run the environment in Docker, you can follow the below guide:

+* :ref:`creating-headless-network`

 Getting Started
 ===============